Pig: Description

 Pigs possess both apocrine and eccrine sweat glands, although the latter are limited to the snout.
 Pigs, like other "hairless" mammals such as elephants, do not use thermal sweat glands in cooling.
 Pigs are less able than many other mammals to dissipate heat from wet mucous membranes in the mouth by panting.
 Their thermoneutral zone is 16-22 C. At higher temperatures, pigs lose heat by wallowing in mud or water via evaporative cooling, although it has been suggested that wallowing may serve other functions, such as protection from sunburn, ecto-parasite control, and scent-marking.
 Pigs are among four mammalian species with mutations in the nicotinic acetylcholine receptor that protect against snake venom.
 Mongooses, honey badgers, hedgehogs, and pigs all have different modifications to the receptor pocket which prevents α-neurotoxin from binding.
 Pigs have small lungs for their body size, and are thus more susceptible than other domesticated animals to fatal bronchitis and pneumonia.
-The genome of the pig has been sequenced; it contains about 22,342 protein-coding genes.
+The genome of the pig has been sequenced; it contains about 20,000 to over 22,000 protein-coding genes.